Skillshare vs. Udemy: Which One Is Best For Your Course?

 - There’s a strong focus on Project-Based learning, which enhances engagement.

-Udemy: The Standout Features and Benefits
+Udemy: The Main Features and Benefits

 - Greater control over the pricing of your online course.